Sakado Station (Saitama): Platforms

-Adjacent stations

 History

 The station first opened on 27 October 1916, named Sakado-machi Station (坂戸町駅), coinciding with the extension of the Tojo Railway from Kawagoe.
 At the time of opening, the journey time from Ikebukuro was approximately 1 hour 40 minutes (compared to 45 minutes by express in 2008).
 The Ogose Line was opened from Sakado Station on 17 February 1932, initially as a freight line as far as Morido (森戸).
 The Ogose Line was extended from Morido to Ogose on 16 December 1934, from which date passenger service commenced.

 From the 1920s, a track continued due westward to the Komagawa River for transporting gravel.
 This operated until the 1960s.
 The track maintenance storage track stub to the west of the station, between the Tojo Line and Ogose Line tracks is the truncated remainder of this former line.

 The station was renamed Sakado on 1 September 1976 when Sakado became a city.
 In 1986, the locomotive depot at the east end of the station was closed, although the sheds remain to this day, used as a track maintenance depot.

 Mirrors and platform edge sensors were added to the Ogose Line platforms in 2008 ahead of the start of driver-only operation from June 2008.

 Work started in 2009 to rebuild the station with an elevated concourse providing a link between the north and south sides of the station.
 Rebuilding was completed in April 2011.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Sakado Station becoming "TJ-26".

+Through running to and from Shin-Yokohama and Shōnandai via the Tōkyū Shin-yokohama Line, Sōtetsu Shin-yokohama Line, Sōtetsu Main Line, and Sōtetsu Izumino Line commenced on 18 March 2023.